zeeshan-Shakeel/Delta-NewRep/README.md

-this project was created for a local system
+this project was created for a local system.